-As I have settled in homeschooling my son and weekly zoom meetings with my students, grading, cooking, and cleaning.
+I have settled into homeschooling my son and weekly zoom meetings with my students, grading, cooking, and cleaning.
 By the way, my house has never been so clean or organized!

-One thing that CONVID-19 has done is make us do is to slow down and check-in with people.
+One thing that CONVID-19 has done, has made us to slow down and check-in with people.
 Whether that is my students, friends, or family everybody is calling, texting, and video chatting with everyone.
 I am receiving messages from friends I haven’t heard from in a long time.
 We are also taking time for ourselves by exercising, reading a book, watching a movie with a child and/or spouse in the middle of the day just because.

 When I get on zoom I find myself asking students: How are you feeling today?
 Some students are saying fine because I think that is an easy answer.
 But some are opening up and saying that they are feeling overwhelmed, tired, uncertain about the future, and worried.
 Never in the last twenty-five years of teaching have I intentionally done a mental or emotional check-in with my students like I do now.
 As I am thinking about it, I wonder why?
 It isn’t that I don’t care about my students because I do, but there seems that there is never enough time to really check in with everybody.

 The other type of discussion I keep having with my students is about exercise.
 So who is exercising and what type of exercising are you doing?
 One student told me jokingly that she will have a six-pack by the time she gets back to school.
 Personally, I am spending a half an hour on my yoga mat every day for the last twenty days and I have to say that I am seeing a difference in how I am feeling throughout the day.

 The other conversation I am having with them is about self-care as well as the fact that they need to turn off their computers and phones because many of them are spending a lot of time video conferencing with their professors and classmates, which can be overwhelming and stressful for them.